ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 ## Build Your First Application

-In this section, you will be guided on creating a `HelloWorld` app that can read barcodes from camera video input.
+In this section, let’s see how to create a **HelloWorld** app for reading barcodes from camera video input.

 > Note:
 >- You can download the complete Objective-C source code [here](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/ios/HelloWorldObjc)